Skip to main content

 Start Here

-Where Will Your Retirement Money Come From?
+Where Does Retirement Money Come From?

 Where Will Retirement Money Come From (3)

 What workers anticipate in terms of retirement income sources may differ considerably from what retirees actually experience.
 For many people, retirement income may come from a variety of sources.
-Here's a quick review of the six main sources:

-social security
+1. social security

 Social Security is the government-administered retirement income program.
 Workers become eligible after paying Social Security taxes for 10 years.
 Benefits are based on each worker's 35 highest earning years.
 If there are fewer than 35 years of earnings, non-earning years are averaged in as zero.
 In 2023, the average monthly benefit is estimated at $1,827.1,2

-personal savings & investments
+2. personal savings & investments

-individual retirement account (ira)
+3. individual retirement account (ira)

 Traditional IRAs have been around since 1974.
 Contributions you make to a traditional IRA may be fully or partially deductible, depending on your individual circumstances.
 In most circumstances, once you reach age 73, you must begin taking required minimum distributions from a Traditional Individual Retirement Account (IRA).
 Withdrawals from Traditional IRAs are taxed as ordinary income and, if taken before age 59½, may be subject to a 10% federal income tax penalty.
 You may continue to contribute to a Traditional IRA past age 70½ as long as you meet the earned-income requirement.

-Roth IRAs were created in 1997.
 Roth IRA contributions cannot be made by taxpayers with high incomes.
-To qualify for the tax-free and penalty-free withdrawal of earnings, Roth IRA distributions must meet a five-year holding requirement and occur after age 59½.
+To qualify for the tax-free and penalty-free withdrawal of earnings, Roth IRA distributions must meet a five-year holding requirement and occur at age 59½.
 Tax-free and penalty-free withdrawals also can be taken under certain other circumstances, including as a result of the owner's death.
 The original Roth IRA owner is not required to take minimum annual withdrawals.

-defined contribution plans
+5. defined contribution plans

-Many workers are eligible to participate in a defined-contribution plan such as a 401(k), 403(b), or 457 plan.
-Eligible workers can set aside a portion of their pre-tax income into an account, which then accumulates, tax-deferred.
+Many workers are eligible to participate in a defined contribution plan, such as a 401(k), 403(b), or 457(b) plan.
+Eligible employees can contribute a portion of their pre-tax income to the account, which then grows tax-deferred over time.

-In most circumstances, you must begin taking required minimum distributions from your 401(k) or other defined contribution plan in the year you turn 73.
-Withdrawals from your 401(k) or other defined contribution plans are taxed as ordinary income, and if taken before age 59½, may be subject to a 10% federal income tax penalty.
+In most cases, you must begin taking required minimum distributions (RMDs) from your 401(k), 403(b), or other defined contribution plans in the year you turn 73.
+Withdrawals are generally taxed as ordinary income.
+Withdrawals from 401(k) and 403(b) plans may be subject to a 10% federal income tax penalty if taken before age 59½.

-defined benefit plans
+6. defined benefit plans

 Defined benefit plans are "traditional" pensions—employer–sponsored plans under which benefits, rather than contributions, are defined.
 Benefits are normally based on factors such as salary history and duration of employment.
-The number of traditional pension plans has dropped dramatically during the past 30 years.3
+The number of traditional pension plans has dropped dramatically during the past 30 years.

 expected vs. actual sources of income in retirement